City in Focus: Bellingham

 Image Source: Science on Screen

 Think this area is perfect for you and your family?
-Well we've added a little more.
-One of the most common request we hear from clients is that they are looking for homes for sale in Bellingham from $300,000 and above.
+Well, we've added a little more.
+One of the most common requests we hear from clients is that they are looking for homes for sale in Bellingham.